Jason Wilnis: Post title reign

 Wilnis' losing streak extended, as he lost the next two fights as well, losing by TKO to Yousri Belgaroui and losing by split decision to Simon Marcus.
 He arrested the losing streak with a third round TKO of Jacob Rodriguez at Glory 63.

 He then fought Alex Pereira at Glory 65 for the Glory Middleweight Championship.
 He lost the fight a flying knee knockout, which was later named by Combat Press as the 2019 "Knockout of the Year".

 Wilnis then fought Donovan Wisse at Glory 70: Lyon.
 He lost the fight by unanimous decision.
 His losing streak extended to three, as he lost to Vladimir Idranyi by unanimous decision.

 Mixed martial arts career

 In July 2021, Wilnis made the move to mixed martial arts after signing a deal with Netherlands-based Levels Fight League.
 He was scheduled to face Erhan Okuroglu at Levels Fight League 2 on July 26, 2021.
 Wilnis won his debut fight by a first-round technical knockout.

 Wilnis faced David Casal Moldes at Levels Fight League 4 on March 13, 2022.
 Wilnis won the bout via unanimous decision.

 Wilnis signed with KSW, making his debut on May 28, 2022 at KSW 70 against Radosław Paczuski.
 He lost the bout in the third round after breaking his finger.

 Wilnis was booked to face Ahmed Sami at Levels Fight League 6 on October 2, 2022.
 He lost the bout via unanimous decision.

+Wilnis faced Joey Berkenbosch on March 12, 2023 at Levels Fight League 8, losing by TKO stoppage due to elbows in the second round.